Add functionality to efficiently perform operations over the BLS12-381 curve, including those for BLS signature verification.

 Error cases:

-• Any of points is not in the correct subgroup
+An input is on its respective elliptic curve but not in the correct subgroup

 ABI for mapping Fp element to G1 point